When is a Job Termination Considered Wrongful in Arkansas?

 What are the Illegal Grounds for Terminating At Will Employment in Arkansas?

 In the state of Arkansas, employee discrimination is the most common illegal ground for termination in an at-will employment.
-Employers are prohibited from terminating their employees on the basis of race, gender, religion, or nationality.
-A Rogers employer also is prohibited from terminating at-will employees as a method of retaliation if the worker has sought an investigation into discrimination or has filed a legal claim for discrimination against the employer.
+Employers are barred from terminating their employees on the basis of race, gender, religion, or nationality.
+A Rogers employer also is prohibited from terminating at-will employees as a form of retaliation if the worker has sought an investigation into discrimination or has filed a legal claim for discrimination against the employer.

 Do I Need a Arkansas Attorney for My Wrongful Termination Case?

-Local Rogers, Arkansas lawyers can properly inform you regarding whether a wrongful termination has in fact occurred.
+Local Rogers, Arkansas lawyers can thoroughly inform you regarding whether a wrongful termination has in fact occurred.
 They can also help you gather the necessary documents for your case, and can guide you through any procedures that may be unique or unfamiliar.